 JEAN LOUIS FARGES

-Jean Louis Farges is a designer and cultural curator working at the intersection of art, media, and architecture.
+Farges is a designer and cultural curator working at the intersection of art, media, and architecture.
 Through intensive fieldwork and collaborative processes, he explores techniques for cultural activation at the urban scale.
 His design and photography have been published and exhibited internationally.
-Prior to moving to Michigan, Jean Louis practiced in New York City and Paris, France.
+Prior to moving to Michigan, Farges practiced in New York City and Paris, France.